 ICANN maintains a registry of who owns which domain.
 The purchase process usually involves registering a specific domain for at least a year.
 At the end of that period, you’ll have the option to renew that ownership by paying a fee, usually for the same amount as the initial purchase.

 If you don’t renew your domain registration, it becomes available for purchase once more, which you don’t want unless you’re planning to stop using the name.
 Usually, all of this happens through registrars, which are authorized middlemen for ICANN.
 In some cases, however, web hosts will also enable you to purchase domains directly from them.

-With all of that in mind, let’s walk through the process of picking out a domain name and setting it up with your website.
+With all of that in mind, let’s walk through the process of picking out a domain name and setting it up with your website builder.

 Step 1: Choose a Domain Registrar

-At this stage, you should already have some domain name ideas.
+At this stage, you should already have multiple domain names in mind.
 What you’ll want to do first is choose a registrar you like and visit its website.
 You may want to explore several options, looking for one that has reasonable prices, no hidden fees, and a straightforward purchase process.

 In most cases, we recommend going directly through a registrar instead of using a web host.
 The former tends to offer more TLD options, and in many cases better prices.
-No matter where you buy your domain, you’ll be able to use it with any web host, so that’s not a concern.
+No matter where you buy your domain, you’ll be able to use it with any hosting service, so that’s not a concern.

 Step 2: Choose a Domain Name and Make Sure It’s Available

 To see if your desired domain is available, you’ll need to conduct a simple search at your chosen registrar:

 The registrar will show you if that domain is available, and which TLDs it recommends.
 In many cases, it will also list several alternative options: